 LM: I hope I could improved my foreign language skills good enough that I'm able to do some translation on some related things.
 I'd like to have more interaction with Tabiyo Shop's friends to share our thoughts and ideas, whether it's online or face-to-face to understand their needs to deliver a better service.
 And, I think I'll spend more time on Tabiyo Shop and try to bring in more interesting products.

 Do you have a website or a blog?
-What makes you record down your journal on a physical notebook instead of a blog?
+What encourages you to keep a journal on a physical notebook instead of a blog?

 YF: I used to own a personal blog few years back when I was working in Singapore.
 I think a blog is a good platform where we can upload photos to complement text.
 In fact, I'm not that good in writing, but I enjoy doing cut and paste onto my notebook.
 I like the smell of paper, the feeling of holding a notebook in your hand is hard to describe.